 If you don’t have health insurance and a third party might be liable, we’ll bill the third party insurance one time as a courtesy to you.
 However, we won’t follow-up for payment beyond that.
 The balance will become your responsibility after the courtesy billing and it will be up to you to facilitate payment.

-First, you need to find out which services you’ll be receiving at your visit, and how those services are coded and billed to your insurance company.
+First, you need to find out which services you’ll be receiving at your visit, and how those services will be coded and billed to your insurance company.

 Once you know the Current Procedural Terminology (CPT) codes for the services you’ll be receiving, you can contact your insurance company to verify your plan covers those services and to find out how they’ll be paid.